Vkt0r/AccordionSwift/README.md

 ----------------

-An accordion/dropdown menu to integrate in your projects.
+_An accordion/dropdown menu to integrate in your projects.
+This library is protocol oriented, type safe and the new version is inspired in [JSQDataSourcesKit](https://github.com/jessesquires/JSQDataSourcesKit) by Jesse Squires_.

 |         | Main Features  |